PuckCh/django-hvad/docs/public/faq.rst

 We will assume the URI we want to be multilingual are made of two kind of components: static components, and dynamic components.
 We want to translate both kind:

-- Static components, through :func:`~django.utils.translation.ugettext_lazy`.
+- Static components, through :func:`~django.utils.translation.gettext_lazy`.
 - Dynamic components, from our translatable models.

 Static components